prrvchr/jdbcDriverOOo/README.md

   - Linux: `embedded:/home/prrvchr/testdb/firebird?createDatabaseIfNotExist=true`
   - Windows: `embedded:C:\Utilisateurs\prrvc\testdb\firebird?createDatabaseIfNotExist=true`

+    Firebird requires, for the proper functioning of its embedded mode, the installation of [Firebird Server 5.x][54].

 ___

+## How to install Java Instrumentation:

+In order to use the Java SPI services offered by the `RowSetFactory.jar` implementation, the Java instrumentation must be installed under LibreOffice.
+This is done automatically starting from LibreOffice version 25.8.x, but must be done manually for lower versions.
+Here are the different steps:
+- Download the archive [InstrumentationAgent.jar][55] and place it in a folder.
+- In LibreOffice, go to **Tools -> Options -> LibreOffice -> Advanced -> Java Options -> Settings -> Java Startup Settings** and add the following command:
+    - For Windows: `-javaagent:c:\folder\InstrumentationAgent.jar`.
+    - For Linux: `-javaagent:/folder/InstrumentationAgent.jar`.

+    Of course, the path to the archive remains to be adapted to your use case.
+- Restart LibreOffice to apply these changes.

+If you think it would be good to avoid this manipulation, then ask LibreOffice to [backport the Java instrumentation][56].

+___

 ## How to build the extension:

-Normally, the extension is created with Eclipse for Java and [LOEclipse][53].
+Normally, the extension is created with Eclipse for Java and [LOEclipse][57].
 To work around Eclipse, I modified LOEclipse to allow the extension to be created with Apache Ant.
 To create the jdbcDriverOOo extension with the help of Apache Ant, you need to:
-- Install the [Java SDK][54] version 17 or higher.
+- Install the [Java SDK][58] version 17 or higher.
-- Install [Apache Ant][55] version 1.10.0 or higher.
+- Install [Apache Ant][59] version 1.10.0 or higher.
-- Install [LibreOffice and its SDK][56] version 7.x or higher.
+- Install [LibreOffice and its SDK][60] version 7.x or higher.
-- Clone the [jdbcDriverOOo][57] repository on GitHub into a folder.
+- Clone the [jdbcDriverOOo][61] repository on GitHub into a folder.
 - From this folder, move to the directory: `source/jdbcDriverOOo/`
 - In this directory, edit the file: `build.properties` so that the `office.install.dir` and `sdk.dir` properties point to the folders where LibreOffice and its SDK were installed, respectively.
 - Start the archive creation process using the command: `ant`